matthewkendall/matthewkendall.github.io/index.md

 # Matthew Kendall

 ## About
-I am a third-year undergraduate at Princeton University majoring in math.
+I am a senior at Princeton University majoring in math.

 Email: mskendall [at] princeton [dot] edu